 Did you know 90% of insurance claim denials are avoidable?4 And yet they continue to occur on a massive scale costing the average hospital $4.9 million.2

-Nevertheless, 31% of Healthcare Providers in the US continue to use manual processes for denial management.5 This causes errors at several levels and workflows, delaying the entire process leading to more time and money spent per claim.
+Nevertheless, 31% of Healthcare Providers in the US continue to use manual processes for denial management.5 This causes errors at several levels and across workflows, delaying the entire process and leading to more time and money spent per claim.

 - Accelerated performance – By automating repetitive tasks such as collecting and sorting claims, Intelligent Automation aids in faster resolution, providing administrative staff the time and energy to focus on higher-value work like patient care.